chevere/docs/get-started/contributing.md

 ## Code

-You can help with further development by providing your time and care.
-Chevere is open for any kind of [issue](https://github.com/chevere/chevere/issues) and [pull request](https://github.com/chevere/chevere/pulls), bug reporting, testing, translating, documenting, design, etc.
+You can help with development by providing your time and care.
+Chevere is open for any [issue](https://github.com/chevere/chevere/issues) and [pull request](https://github.com/chevere/chevere/pulls), bug reporting, testing, translating, documenting, design, etc.

 ## Project